-I am a follower of Jesus Christ, entrepreneur, insomniac, personal finance geek and wanna-be minimalist.
+I am a follower of Jesus Christ, entrepreneur, insomniac, personal finance geek, mostly plant-based vegan (vegetarian some days) and wanna-be minimalist.

 I’ve moved quite a few times, I have some serious wanderlust, saudade, if you will.
 I love to travel and there are quite a few places left on my must-see list.

 I bought a small fixer-upper house in 2008 (by myself) that I renovated mostly on my own and was able to sell in August of 2016!
 You can find more on The Littlest House page.
 I have many interests and few true hobbies – I like to try new things!
-I regularly make feeble attempts at stringing words together because I like to write.
-My dog Copper is occasionally thrown into the mix of this blog because he is my epic sidekick and I still don’t know what I want to be when I grow up.
+I love to cycle and dicovered snowboarding in the winter of 2019.
+B-).
+I occasionally make feeble attempts at stringing words together because I like to write.
+My dog Copper was previously occasionally thrown into the mix of this blog because he used to be my epic sidekick (he now lives with my younger sister because Tom is not a dog-fan) and I still don’t know what I want to be when I grow up.

 Why Nickel by Nickel

 This is primarily a personal blog and journal that started out in 2010 as a chronicle of consumer debt-repayment.
 Nickel by Nickel has since evolved from finance to cover my thoughts on life, faith, travel and just winging it, nickel by nickel, as I jump from trying to save money to learning how to invest to seeing the world to renovating my fixer-upper house on the cheap.

 Some of the greatest accomplishments I’ve achieved since starting out with blogging are

 - paying off $16,000 in student debt in 2012

 - building a 3 – 6 month emergency fund of $10k in 2015

 - paying off $21,000 in house related debt in under a year in 2015